 Someday we’ll be able to talk about Ballyneal in the northeastern corner of Colorado without referencing Sand Hills, as I’ve already just done.
-It’s kind of like how it took about 10 years for every violent, ironic new crime movie not to be viewed through the lens of Pulp Fiction.
+It’s kind of like how it took about 15 years for every new violent, ironic crime movie not to be viewed through the lens of Pulp Fiction.
 Such is the advantage of being first—you get to set the terms of the debate.

-It won’t last forever—we can talk about Shinnecock without thinking about NGLA, Riviera without Bel Air and LACC, etc.—and when it finally stops, Ballyneal will be recognized as its own singular expression of American golf greatness.
+It won’t last forever—we can easily talk about Shinnecock without thinking about NGLA, Riviera without Bel Air and LACC, etc.—and when it finally stops, and it already is, Ballyneal will be recognized as its own singular expression of American golf greatness.

-In the meantime I find comparison to Sand Hills useful only from about 30,000 feet: both courses gallop freely and naturally through big fescue-covered sand dunes in the middle of North American nowhere.
-But at ground level Ballyneal has much more extreme ground movement and as such, whether natural or modified, it’s even easier to believe that the Chop Hills here, as the locals call them, were simply left alone, mown and seeded as was the case at Sand Hills.
-Who would be crazy enough to let alone some of this wilderness?
+In the meantime I find comparison to Sand Hills useful only from the proverbial 30,000-foot view: both courses gallop freely and naturally through big fescue-covered sand dunes in the middle of North American nowhere.
+But at ground level Ballyneal has much more extreme ground movement, and as such, whether natural or modified, it’s easier to believe that the Chop Hills here, as the locals call them, were simply left alone, mown and seeded–as was the case at Sand Hills.

 The untamed undulations and firm grasses kick balls every which way: into hollows and bunkers, across plateaus and down ramps.
 There’s so much random kinetic energy stored in the ground it’s impossible to imagine any two rounds ever being played remotely the same way.
 I can’t think of an American course where inertia and gravity have a more profound and entertaining effect on the outcome of a shot.